Google Sheets: Explore

 Launched for the entire Drive suite in September 2016, "Explore" enables additional functionality through machine learning.
 In Google Sheets, Explore enables users to ask questions, such as "How many units were sold on Black Friday?" and Explore will return the answer, without requiring formula knowledge from the user.
 In June 2017, Google expanded the Explore feature in Google Sheets to automatically build charts and visualize data and again expanded it in December to feature machine learning capable of automatically creating pivot tables.
 In October 2016, Google announced the addition of "Action items" to Sheets.
 If a user assigns a task within a Sheet, the service will intelligently assign that action to the designated user.
 Google states this will make it easier for other collaborators to visualize who is responsible for a task.
 When a user visits Google Drive or Sheets, any files containing tasks assigned to them will be highlighted with a badge.
 In March 2014, Google introduced add-ons; new tools from third-party developers that add more features for Google Sheets.

+Gemini

+Since late 2025, Gemini has been integrated into Google Sheets, allowing for creation of tables, formulas, generate data analysis and insights, building charts and graphs, summarizing emails and files from Drive and Gmail as well as performing actions like applying conditional formatting, creating pivot tables, adding a dropdown or checkbox, sorting, applying, or clearing a filter, finding and replacing text, setting a number format, inserting, deleting, or freezing rows and columns, filling a range and formatting a table, all with the help of the LLM tool.